 5. Select the AVR128DA48 Curiosity Nano on-board debugger in the *Tool* section of the *AVR-Dx_Bootloader* project settings:

-• Right click on the project and click Properties;
+- Right click on the project and click *Properties*;

-• Click Tool tab on the left panel, select the corresponding debugger and save the configuration (Ctrl + S)
+- Click *Tool* tab on the left panel, select the corresponding debugger and save the configuration (Ctrl + S)

 6. Select Debug → Start Debugging and Break (Alt+F5)

-• Add a brake point on temp_C in the main function
+- Add a brake point on `temp_C` in the main function

-7. Result: Pressing the F5 key, the temp_C Value will show the ambient temperature in Celsius (25°C):
+7. Result: Pressing the F5 key, the `temp_C` Value will show the ambient temperature in Celsius (25°C):

-ADC Window Comparator
+### ADC Window Comparator

-This example will set the conversion window comparator low threshold, enable the conversion Window mode, enable the Free Running mode, start the conversion and wait until it is completed, read the ADC result in an infinite loop, an LED is toggled on if the ADC result is below the set threshold.
+enable the Free Running mode, start the conversion and wait until it is completed, read the ADC result in an

 **The Hardware Configuration A will be used for this example**